 2. High-quality institutions

 1 out of 10 full-time students in Ireland is an international student.
 This goes to show the level of excellence and quality standards maintained by top-rated educational institutions in the country.
-The Irish Government makes it a point to track and supervise quality of education in Ireland through the NFF (National Framework of Qualifications).
+The Irish Government makes it a point to track and supervise the quality of education in Ireland through the NFF (National Framework of Qualifications).
 This means that irrespective of the university that you are enrolling in, the education quality will remain absolutely uniform.
 This is one of the key reasons to study in Ireland.
 The high-quality study abroad programs in the country will delight academics and researchers alike.

 3. Abundant employment prospects

 Irish university degrees are globally accepted and acknowledged.
-International students will position themselves aptly for global employment by studying in a leading Irish University.
-Employment prospects are abundant in Ireland itself and the flourishing economy has created numerous openings for skilled graduates and undergraduates who are desirous of working at part time jobs alongside their university programs.
+International students will position themselves aptly for global employment by studying at a leading Irish University.
+Employment prospects are abundant in Ireland itself and the flourishing economy has created numerous openings for skilled graduates and undergraduates who are desirous of working at part-time jobs alongside their university programs.
 In the Republic of Ireland, students can apply for work permits while many universities also enable internships for global students at the same time.
-After graduating, international students may want to stay on in Ireland where several leading global corporations have a sizable presence.
-Some of the big names here include Google, Apple, Facebook, LinkedIn, IBM, Pfizer, Twitter and GlaxoSmithKline.
+After graduating, international students may want to stay in Ireland where several leading global corporations have a sizable presence.
+Some of the big names here include Google, Apple, Facebook, LinkedIn, IBM, Pfizer, Twitter, and GlaxoSmithKline.
 They have central European offices in Ireland, meaning ample job opportunities for graduates here.
-Ireland has more than 1,000 MNCs as per reports with 9 out of 10 global ICT entities, 8 out of the top 10 global pharmaceutical entities, 6 out of the top 7 diagnostic companies and 8 out of the top 10 gaming companies in the world.
+Ireland has more than 1,000 MNCs as per reports with 9 out of 10 global ICT entities, 8 out of the top 10 global pharmaceutical entities, 6 out of the top 7 diagnostic companies, and 8 out of the top 10 gaming companies in the world.
 It also has 15 out of the top 20 companies making medical devices in the world along with 50% of the top financial services firms globally.

 Read More: Cost of Studying in Ireland

 Ireland was traditionally on the lines of a homogenous culture and citizens were majorly Christian and Caucasian.
 However, this has evolved considerably over the last two decades, especially in the larger Irish cities.
-It is a true fusion of traditions, cultures and ethnicity.
+It is a true fusion of traditions, cultures, and ethnicity.
 This diversity is quite visible on campuses of universities in Ireland, enabling an environment of greater tolerance and inclusion.
 The economic boom and pro-active immigration policy have been key reasons behind the cultural diversity and inclusive environment in Ireland.

 Read More: Finding Part Time Jobs in Ireland